The Shared Journey: From Oil & Gas to Shared Mobility: A Q&A with MOL Limo’s Richárd Sáreczky

 You’re a pioneer for shared mobility services in the energy field, first with bicycles and now with cars.
 Why did you choose to launch a carsharing service?

 Well, as you know we are an integrated Oil & Gas company and though fuel consumption is still expected to grow in CEE in the next five years, and we are in fact still in a good position, our long-term 2030 strategy states that we believe that fossil fuels will no longer play a monopolistic role in transportation by the end of the next decade.
 This is why one of the growth areas where we see a big potential is the transformation of our retail operations.
-By building on our 10 million customer base, we aim to become a 360º consumer goods and services provider and mobility is a very important arm of our strategy.
+By building on our 10 million customer base, we aim to become a 360º consumer goods and services provider and shared mobility is a very important arm of our strategy.

 We made the first step a few years ago when we launched our bikesharing scheme, MOL Bubi, but now we can really see that the sharing economy is gaining momentum, specifically in our region.
 The total value of sharing economy was USD 15bn in 2014 and it is expected to reach USD 335bn by 2025.
 Importantly, carsharing has produced double-digit growth in recent years so the potential is huge.